racinmat/PHPOgameBot/readme.md

 TODO
 -----
+- think about filtering and ordering of planets to probe.
+It must be easily modifyable and as general as possible
+	- filtering and ordering have many common elements, maybe what could be taken advantage of
+	- filter
+		- any of statuses
+			- array of them from enum
+		- lastVisited
+			- from, nullable
+			- to, nullable
+		- got all info or not
+	- order
+		- statuses
+			- array of them from enum
+		- lastVisited
+		- got all info or not
+- before flights parsing,check flights which will arrive before parsing ends and wait, start parsing after these flights arrive (must measure how long the parsing usually take)
+- when sending espionage probe during players probing, check the status, if it has not changed
 - when reading espionage report, update the player status (jest in case the non-active user goes active, so I wont attack him)
 - add percentage of speed to send fleet command
 - add incoming resources to calculation of time to process some command which needs these resources